FreEfAll-0/FreEfAll-0/README.md

 - 👋 Hi, I’m @FreEfAll-0
-- 👀 I’m interested in joking.
+- 👀 I’m interested in joking and crocheting.
-- 🌱 I’m currently learning how to mess up a relationship.
+- 🌱 I’m currently learning how to get two grapefruits.
-- 💞️ I’m looking to collaborate on somebode weird.
+- 💞️ I’m looking to collaborate on somebody weird.
 - 📫 How to reach me 163.com@sherryfang8759
 - 😄 Pronouns: sheshe[ˈʃeʃə]
 - ⚡ Fun fact: Astronauts never in tears.